Robot-Wranglers/aws-ssm-tool/README.md

 Usage: ssm [OPTIONS] COMMAND [ARGS]...

-  SSM tool, a small helper for interacting with Amazon Simple Systems Manager for secrets storage/retrieval.
+  Tool for accessing secrets

 Options:
   --help  Show this message and exit.

 Commands:
-  copy       copies a secret from given source to destination delete     deletes secret (keeping a local-backup is default) get-many   gets many secrets from specified hierarchy/namespace list       Lists parameters with prefixes below the given path. list-dirs  lists subpaths (i.e. move       moves a secret from src to dest move-many  moves a whole path of secrets to a new location put-many   put many secrets read       reads a secret stat       reports status, including account details and metadata... update     updates secret in given location with new value cp         ALIAS for `copy` get        ALIAS for `read` get-path   ALIAS for `get-many` ls         ALIAS for `list` ls-dirs    ALIAS for `list-dirs` move-path  ALIAS for `move-many` mv         ALIAS for `move` mv-many    ALIAS for `move-many`
+  copy       copy a secret
+  delete     delete secret (keeping a local-backup is default) get-many   get many secrets from hierarchy/namespace list       list prefixes below the given path move       move a secret move-many  move a whole path of secrets put-many   put many secrets read       get a secret update     put a secret cp         ALIAS for `copy` get        ALIAS for `read` get-path   ALIAS for `get-many` ls         ALIAS for `list` move-path  ALIAS for `move-many` mv         ALIAS for `move` mv-many    ALIAS for `move-many`